syncfusion-content/flutter-docs/Flutter/linear-gauge/linear-gauge-range.md

 # Default Linear Gauge range

 A range is a visual element that helps you quickly visualize where a range falls on the axis track.
 Multiple ranges with different styles can be added to a linear gauge.
-The default style of axis range is as below.
+The default style of range will be as below.

 {% highlight dart %}